thucke/devcontainer-templates/src/typo3/.devcontainer/README.md

 ## Update devcontainer template

-If you want to update the devcontainer configuration e.g. after a new template version has been published you can make use of the [Dev Container CLI](https://github.com/devcontainers/cli) with the following command (**make sure you're in the root directory of your repository**):
+If you want to update the devcontainer configuration e.g. after a new template version has been published or you want to switch a component you can make use of the [Dev Container CLI](https://github.com/devcontainers/cli) with the following command (**make sure you're in the root directory of your repository**):

     devcontainer templates apply --template-id ghcr.io/thucke/devcontainer-templates/typo3  --template-args "{\"database\": \"mysql\", \"phpVersion\": \"8.4\", \"webserver\": \"frankenphp\"}" -w .